Exploiting Defenses against GAN-Based Feature Inference Attacks in Federated Learning

-where $Var(\boldsymbol{w_i})$ denotes the pixel variance of window $\boldsymbol{w_i}$; $v_e$ is the \emph{expected variance}, controlling the obfuscation level for each window.
-To help illustrate the effects of $\mathcal{L}_{\text{obf}}$, we use the gradient descending method to change the pixel values of an image according to Eq.~\ref{eq-obf-window} with different $v_e$.
-The results are shown in Fig.~\ref{fig-var-eg}.
-By setting a variance threshold $v_e$ closing to the real image variance (e.g., 0.5), the defender can preserve the features of patches containing salient structures, while introducing much noise to the flat patches, i.e., the background.
-By setting a larger $v_e$ (e.g., 0.8), more noise is introduced to obfuscate the entire image but the overall features are still preserved.
+To demonstrate the effects of $\mathcal{L}_{\text{obf}}$, we employ the gradient descending method to modify the pixel values of an image according to Eq.~\eqref{eq-obf-window} \textit{w.r.t.} different $v_e$.
+The results are illustrated in Fig.~\ref{fig-var-eg}.
+By setting a variance threshold $v_e$ close to the real image variance (e.g., 0.5), the defender can preserve the features of patches containing salient structures, while introducing significant noise to the flat patches, such as the background.
+Alternatively, by utilizing a larger $v_e$ (e.g., 0.8), increased noise is introduced to obfuscate the entire image, while the overall features are still preserved.

-\subsubsection{Preserving Classification Features}
+\subsection{Preserving Classification Features}

-GAN is used to learn the distribution of the training dataset $X$ by an adversarial process (\cite{goodfellow2014generative}).
-The loss function $\mathcal{L}_{\text{obf}}$ in Eq.~\ref{eq-obf-window}, however, can restrain the learning process of GAN, since $\mathcal{L}_{\text{obf}}$ encourages the generator to produce images $X'$ with pixel variance $v_e$, which could be different from the original variance of $X$.
-Considering that we use $X'$ to train the federated model $f$, the test accuracy of $f$ on the real images $X$ could decrease since the distribution of the training dataset $X'$ could be different from that of the testing dataset $X$.
-The problem is how to redesign the learning process of GAN such that the performance of the federated model trained on the generated images $X'$ suffers little degradation.
+GAN is used to learn the distribution of the training dataset $X$ via an adversarial process~\cite{goodfellow2014generative}.
+However, the loss function $\mathcal{L}_{\text{obf}}$ in Eq.~\eqref{eq-obf-window} may hinder the learning process of GAN since it encourages the generator to produce images $X'$ with a different pixel variance $v_e$ than that of $X$.
+This difference can cause a decrease in the accuracy of the federated model tested on $X$ as the distribution of $X'$ may not match that of $X$.
+To address this issue, we propose to modify the GAN learning process such that the generated $X'$ have similar classification features to those of $X$.